 Cons

-• While a front-loading washing machine can be fairly well stuffed and still get clothes clean, you really have to remove about half the load for it to dry in a reasonable time frame.
-This means one washer load = 2 dryer loads.
-This is why many people choose to use a drying rack or mini clothesline so that half the load can be air drying while the other half runs through the dryer.
+- While a front-loading washing machine can be fairly well stuffed and still get clothes clean, with a combo washer/dryer you really have to remove about half the load for it to dry in a reasonable time frame.
+This means that one washer load equals two dryer loads.
+This is why many people choose to use a drying rack or mini clothesline, allowing half the load to be air-dried while the other half is run through the dryer.

-• The most common complaints about these combo units are that they don’t clean or dry well or fast, and the clothes come out of the drying cycle very wrinkled.
-These complaints vary from machine to machine.
+- The most common complaints about these combo units are that they don’t clean or dry well or fast, and the clothes come out of the drying cycle very wrinkled.
+These complaints vary from machine to machine (and owner to owner, since not everyone’s expectations are the same).

 Examples of RV Combo Washer-Dryer Units